Mr-MeerMoazzam/Set-Up-CUDA-cuDNN-on-Ubuntu-20.04/README.md

 For you to install CUDA, compile the CUDA programs, and run the CUDA programs on Ubuntu 20.04 LTS operating system, you need the following:
 1. An installed NVIDIA GPU on your computer.

+2. Installed NVIDIA GPU drivers on your Ubuntu operating system.

+If you do not have Nvida Drivers in your system then follow this [Totorial](https://github.com/Mr-MeerMoazzam/Cuda-Setup-In-Ubunto-22.04/tree/main/Install%20Nvidia%20Drivers%20on%20Ubunto) to install NVIDIA GPU Drivers.

-2. Installing GCC and Other Build Tools with the following command
+3. Installing GCC and Other Build Tools with the following command
 ```sudo apt install build-essential```
 GCC and the required packages are now being installed.
 It takes a while to complete.
 GCC and the required build tools for CUDA to work should be installed at this point.